mcnabbian/100-days-of-code/log.md

 **Today's Progress:** updated main.py in automated_notebook to use an HTML message with a plain-text alternative.
 Learned how to use f strings.
 SQL practice.

 **Thoughts**: I'm not sure whether I should go straight into creating a GUI for the automated notebook.
 If I stick with the email, I will need to learn how to use HTML to format it and how/if I can save the replies into a database.
 Either way, it was probably helpful to learn how to use python to send emails.
 There are simpler libraries out there that I could also use (like Yagmail) to make it look a lot cleaner, but knowing how to get it done with the standard library is a plus.
 I might put the email part on hold and look into using a GUI tomorrow.

+---
+### Day 10: March 14, 2020

+**Today's Progress:** Created my first gui using python's tkinter package.
+Did some learning about navigating and reading documentation, which is something that's been a struggle for me.

+**Thoughts:** I figured I may as well just go ahead and create a gui for my automated journal project.
+It's something that I would rather have in the long run and I feel like learning how to format an email properly is too much of a time waste.
+Also, I want to get better at learning how to do things by reading documentation.
+So far, I've had a much better of a time learning from a third party source like youtube, geeksforgeeks, etc. I think that being able to learn and read documentation effectively will make me that much better of a programmer.